The GALAH survey: tracing the Galactic disk with Open Clusters: Elements other than iron: galactic trends and chemical evolution

 The neutron-capture elements can be produced through the slow- (s-) process, which occurs in low- and intermediate-mass stars (i.e., 1-8 M$_{\odot}$) during their AGB phase (e.g., \citealt{Karakas16}), or through a rapid- (r-) process.
 While the main production channel for the r-process is still debated, neutron star mergers have in recent years been verified as a viable channel.
 Other production sites including SN explosions, black hole/neutron star mergers and electron capture supernovae \citep{Argast04,Cowan04,Surman08,Thielemann11,Korobkin12}.
 Following the contribution percentages taken from \citet{Bisterzo14}, more than 70$\%$ of Y, Ba, and La is produced through the s-process, around the 60$\%$ of Zr and Nd is produced from the s-process, while most of Eu ($>$90$\%$) is produced through the r-process.

-No clear trends are observed between the abundances of neutron-capture elements and r$_{\rm guid}$ (Fig.~\ref{XFe_rguid}).
-However, these elements have been observed in a small number of clusters.

-On the other hand, Fig.~\ref{XFe_age} shows clearly that most of the youngest clusters have super-solar abundances of the elements produced through the s-process (i.e., Y, Zr, Ba, and La).
-This confirms observations of both solar twins (e.g., \citealt{Spina18,Casali20}) and open clusters \citep{Magrini18}.
+Unfortunately, the neutron-capture elements are observed in a small number of clusters, therefore their [X/Fe] slopes have not been measured.
+Nevertheless, Fig.~\ref{XFe_age} shows that most of the youngest clusters have super-solar abundances of the elements produced through the s-process (i.e., Y, Zr, Ba, and La).
+This is expected from a high production rate of these elements from AGB stars and it is also confirmed by observations of both solar twins (e.g., \citealt{Spina18,Casali20}) and open clusters \citep{Magrini18}.
 However, note that \citet{DOrazi12,DOrazi17} found young clusters having super-solar abundances of Ba, but not of the other s-process elements.
 This may be because the Ba lines used in the spectroscopic analysis are particularly sensitive to stellar activity.
 In fact, the Ba lines that are commonly used to derive its abundance in stars form in the upper atmosphere, where strong magnetic fields may be present and, hence, they may be incorrectly modelled \citep{Reddy17,Spina20}.